Photo by Nik Shuliahin | Unsplash

 In one study, clinicians involved in a medical error valued the opportunity to not only talk with colleagues, but also with patients and families.
 Some clinicians describe conversations with patients they’ve harmed as an opportunity to move toward forgiveness, personal growth, and self-compassion.
 “Not every relationship can be healed,” Bell acknowledges, “but open communication is a necessary precondition for the possibility of healing.”

-Sigall K. Bell, MD, is Director of Patient Safety and Quality Initiatives, Institute for Professionalism and Ethical Practice and will be a presenter at the IHI Patient Safety Congress (May 15–17, 2019 in Houston, TX, USA).
+Sigall K. Bell, MD, is Director of Patient Safety and Quality Initiatives, Institute for Professionalism and Ethical Practice.

 You may also be interested in: